Who May Apply: All U.S. Citizens

 DO NOT SEND Application materials by mail or email to the HR Franchise Office.

 YOU MUST FOLLOW THE DIRECTIONS BELOW TO APPLY.

 HOW YOU WILL BE EVALUATED:

 Once the basic qualifications have been met, you will be evaluated on the quality and extent of your experience, education, and training relevant to the duties of this position.
-The evaluation will be based on information you provide in your on-line resume, your answers to the job element questions for this announcement, and a review of the application material requested as part of this announcement.
+The evaluation will be based on information you provide in your on-line resume, your answers to the knowledge, skills, and abilities questions for this announcement, and a review of the application material requested as part of this announcement.

-You must provide information about your experience and/or education that supports the answers you give in the questionnaire, and the job elements required for this position.
+You must provide information about your experience and/or education that supports the answers you give in the questionnaire, and the KSAs required for this position.

-Temporary employees are eligible for sick leave, annual leave, and transportation subsidies.
+Temporary employees are eligible for sick leave, and annual leave.

 To find out more about the benefits listed above, please visit: http://www.usajobs.gov/EI/benefits.asp

 CONDITIONS OF EMPLOYMENT: